-I was excited to return to Cincinnati to speak on Religious Diversity in our Schools and at Work at the invitation of a Women of Faith event sponsored by American Jewish Committee, Xavier University & the Brueggeman Center for Dialogue, Islamic Center of Greater Cincinnati, and the Jewish Community Relations Council.
-Always a dynamic city, Cincinnati has become an innovative powerhouse.
-It was an honor to share the lessons, analysis, and strategies gained during my three decades and two books devoted to the topic of religious diversity.
+I was excited to return to Cincinnati where my father had been the CFO of the American Jewish Archives.
+I was on the road, speaking on Religious Diversity in our Schools and at Work at the invitation of a Women of Faith event sponsored by American Jewish Committee, Xavier University & the Brueggeman Center for Dialogue, Islamic Center of Greater Cincinnati, and the Jewish Community Relations Council.

 Now that so much of our work is done online and out teams communicate through cyberspace, it’s vital that cultural awareness, sensitivity, and competence in the area of religious diversity be part of the leadership tool box.
 Lessons learned from in-person presentations like this one should be reviewed and updated for a new world of long-distance work.